Dance photo. Marisa arches over a male wheelchair dancer's lap as if she is doing a handstand scorpion

 Infinite Flow Dance

+My brainchild.
 Infinite Flow Dance is a disability-led award-winning professional dance company and nonprofit with a mission to advance disability inclusion and reimagine possibilities, one dance at a time.
-We are celebrating our 10-year anniversary in 2026 and going through a phase of reinvention.
-I’m excited to explore the new possibilities.
+We are celebrating our 10-year anniversary in 2026, and are going through a phase of reinvention.
+Stay tuned!

 Filmmaker